-When opening a BMP ImageInput with a configuration (see Section sec-inputwithconfig), the following special configuration options are supported:
+When opening a BMP ImageInput with a configuration (see Section Opening for input with configuration set-tings/hints), the following special configuration options are supported:

-Input Configuration Attribute Type Meaning bmp:monochrome_detect int If nonzero, try to detect when all palette entries are gray and pretend that it's a 1-channel image to allow the calling app to save memory and time (even though the BMP format does not actually support grayscale images per se.
+Input Configuration Attribute Туре Meaning bmp:monochrome_detect int If nonzero, try to detect when all palette entries are gray and pretend that it's a 1-channel image to allow the calling app to save memory and time (even though the BMP format does not actually support grayscale images per se.
 It is 1 by default, but by setting the hint to 0, you can disable this behavior.